-Children Missing from Education - A child going missing from education is a potential indicator of abuse or neglect.
+Children missing from home, care or education - A child going missing from home, care or education is a potential indicator of abuse or neglect.
 The School has appropriate procedures and responses to children who go missing from education, particularly on repeat occasions to help identify the risk of abuse and neglect, including sexual exploitation and to help prevent the risks of their going missing in future.
+These procedures are shared with all staff and other relevant adults, and new starters on Induction.
+We follow and adhere to Cumbria SCB guidance and procedures on Children Missing from Home, Care or Education.
+(Click here to access).